b-geo/DEC-P1/project-plan-template.md

 - Extract from Squiggle API, specifying this season only (incremental extract).

 **Data: odds**
-- Identify most recent incomplete game to get what round we are in for the season.
+- Identify most recent incomplete game to then identify the current round.
 - Extract from Squiggle API, specifying this season and this round (incremental extract).

 **Data: team_fantasy**